statelyai/xstate/docs/guides/delays.md

-# Delayed events and transitions
+# Delayed Events and Transitions

+The concept of time and delays in statecharts is declarative - time is an event, just like any other.
+XState abstracts this notion in two ways: delayed transitions and delayed events.
+Under the hood, both work the same way.

+## Delayed Transitions

 Transitions can automatically take place after a delay.
 This is represented in a state definition in the `after` property, which maps millisecond delays to their transitions: